 However, some individuals in this world are not conditioned as well as others, and start asking themselves the question: is being in a state of perfect well-being really what life is all about?

-And I think we can answer this question fairly easy.
-When reading this first paragraph, did you feel a rapturous joy and deep longing to life in this hypothetic society?
+And I think we can answer this question fairly easily.
+When reading this first paragraph, did you feel a rapturous joy and deep longing to live in this hypothetical society?
 Or did this description make you feel slightly uneasy, like something is terribly wrong on some deeper level?
 My guess is that you choose the second option, just like me.

 It is interesting how, as a society, the western world has been slowly moving toward the world described in Huxley’s book.
-When we are looking for social confirmation, we can post something on social media and see the likes flooding in.
-When we have a sexual desire, we can watch our fantasies being playout out in pornography.
-As a society we have been pushing to make ‘open relationships’ more and more socially accepted, spreading out our emotional connection (and the risk of negative emotions) over multiple people.
-And the use of psychoactive drugs to distract ourselves from our everyday problems has never been higher.
-Yet, somehow, all of these development cause us to slowly lose something very fundamental.
+Yet, somehow, all of these developments cause us to slowly lose something very fundamental.
 We are not teaching each other the value of fasting.

-When I talk about fasting, this technically only means to abstain from eating for some period of time.
-But I actually mean to expand on the concept of fasting.
-We can abstain from talking, from sleeping, from sexual contact, from drugs.
-We can even make a resolution to abstain from engaging with thoughts, from holding other people responsible for our emotions or to abstain from getting distracted.
-Whether we are successful or not doesn’t even matter, as long as we have the honest intention to abstain from these things.
+When I talk about fasting, I’m not just talking about food.
+We can abstain from engaging with thoughts, from holding other people responsible for our emotions or abstain from getting distracted.
 And every time we have given in to our impulses anyway, we can simply start again.

-And most importantly, you yourself can become bigger and brighter than you could ever imagine, if you just learn how to hold your ground when you stare your own discomfort dead in the eyes.
-When you learn to see these nagging, obnoxious impulses that you have been trying so hard to get rid of.
-That you have been trying to stuff away in the dusty corners of your being.
-And when you recognize these desires as the internal cry for attention that they are.
-A cry from some part of yourself that is not strong enough (yet!) to carry this discomfort without help.
+You yourself can become bigger and brighter than you could ever imagine, if you just learn how to hold your ground when you stare your own discomfort dead in the eyes.
+When you learn to see these nagging, obnoxious impulses as some part of yourself that is not strong enough (yet!) to carry this discomfort without help.

 Only then will you be able to approach your own impulses, your own unwanted desires, with a gentle half smile.
 With a quiet confidence, that needs no affirmation from anybody.
-You will learn to approach them as if you would a child.
-As someone you are responsible for helping.
-You will learn the true meaning of ‘being strong’, by enduring that what makes you feel weak.
-Strength is not the domain of bravura and aggression and big muscles.
-(OK, maybe big muscles have something to do with strength…) Strength is to not run away from your own weak spots.
 Strength is to have the courage to face your own shadow.

 Whenever you feel a lack of motivation to take good care of yourself.
 Whenever your life is slowly steering into the path of giving into your every desire.
 Think about that Soma-driven, infantile society of Brave New World, and the revulsion you feel against that world.
 Give yourself the respect you deserve and say ‘no’ to your impulses once in a while.
 Stay strong.